passcod/caretaker/index.markdown

 Additionally, anything written in this document can be overriden, added on to, or discarded by a project's own rules.
-(If sufficient differences occur, it is encouraged that the project instead codifies their own model and doesn't use the “Caretaker” name, to avoid confusion.
+(If sufficient differences occur, it is encouraged that the project instead codifies their own system and doesn't use the “Caretaker” name, to avoid confusion.
 See also the [meta] section.)

 ## Audience
 [audience]: #audience

-From the onset, the Caretaker model positions itself as being for "small to medium" projects.
+From the onset, the Caretaker system positions itself as being for “small” projects.

+This requires a definition of what “small” refers to here.

+When talking about project size, there are many dimensions which could be measured, such as project scope, team size, community size, userbase, number of stars on github, lines of code, how much people talk about it on social media, etc. What Caretaker is concerned with is **the amount of time that is allocated to the project on a regular basis** by its “permanent” members (maintainers, core contributors).

-There is no defined upper bound on "how large" a project can be before it stops being appropriate to use the model: besides the difficulty of measuring "largeness" of a project in discrete terms, the decision to leave Caretaker behind or adapt it for large-scale use must be made by the project itself, for its own well-being, and to achieve its own goals.
+There is no defined upper or lower bounds on “how large” a project can be before it stops being appropriate to use the system: the decision to leave it behind or adapt it for large-scale use must be made by the project itself, for its own well-being, and to achieve its own goals.
+Note that Caretaker can remain dormant while a project is more active, and reactivate once or if activity decreases beyond a certain point, acting as a “failsafe.”

-There is however a lower bound, which is "one": a project _must_ have at least _one_ **caretaker** who responds to requests for the model to work.
-If the project is abandoned, or if none of the established caretakers respond to and act on requests (within reasonable time), then the model by definition cannot work.
+However, a project must have at least _one_ **caretaker** who responds to requests for the system to work.
+If the project is abandoned, or if none of the established caretakers respond to and act on requests (within reasonable time), then it by definition cannot work.

-Beyond size, there are other reasons why the model may be unsuitable for a project:
+Beyond size, there are other reasons why the system may be unsuitable for a project:

 - If a large degree of control over the project, its direction, implementation, copyright and legal status, or some other such is required.
 Caretaker requires trusting potentially any random stranger to _release live software to the world_.
-If that is antithetical to your project or philosophies there's no adaptation that will make it work: do no use it.
+If that is antithetical to your project or philosophies there's no adaptation that will make it work: do not use it.

-- If the project is security-critical, or used by a large amount of people, devices, companies... then, for the same reasons of trust, the model is inappropriate and should not be used.
+- If the project is security-critical, or used by a large amount of people, devices, companies... then, for the same reasons of trust, the system is likely inappropriate and should not be used.

-- If the project is backed by or directly developed by a company, the model is likely untenable.
+- If the project is backed by or directly developed by a company, the system is likely untenable.

-There may be other reasons not stated here: the model makes no claim of universality.
+There may be other reasons not stated here: Caretaker makes no claim of universality.
 Use it if, and only as long as, it fits.

 ## The caretaker role
 [caretaker role]: #the-caretaker-role

-At the core of the Caretaker model is the eponymous **caretaker** _role_.
+At the core of the Caretaker system is the eponymous **caretaker** _role_.

-The role's sole responsibility is to facilitate the model's release process.
+The role's sole responsibility is to facilitate the system's release process.
 In practice, caretakers will likely also be maintainers, leaders, triagers, or any of the various other roles that projects have, but critically, _they don't have to_ for the project to function.

-The point of the Caretaker model is to enable a way for the project to function when maintainers are mostly away.
-There is little need for external contributors to go through a release proposal and the entire process when the project's maintainer or team is active enough to pick up features and cut releases on their own (though the model _can_ be used then too, as a formal process).
-But when they're busy elsewhere, be that on other projects, life, or hard at work on tougher features such that they let the release-making fall by the wayside, the Caretaker model offers a low-cost (to the maintainers) way for the project to keep evolving.
+The point of the Caretaker system is to enable a way for the project to function when maintainers are mostly away.
+There is little need for external contributors to go through a release proposal and the entire process when the project's maintainer or team is active enough to pick up features and cut releases on their own (though the system _can_ be used then too, as a formal process).
+But when they're busy elsewhere, be that on other projects, life, or hard at work on tougher features such that they let the release-making fall by the wayside, the Caretaker system offers a low-cost (to the maintainers) way for the project to keep evolving.

-Additionally, if a user wants a feature _right now_ or a fix to be backported to an old version but the team doesn't have the time for that, the model allows for the user to get involved directly to achieve their goal.
+Additionally, if a user wants a feature _right now_ or a fix to be backported to an old version but the team doesn't have the time for that, the system allows for the user to get involved directly to achieve their goal.

 A caretaker acts as a guide for prospective releasers submitting a proposal, a gatekeeper in only